How to Apply

 - Performing Arts Applicants

-If you are applying to a program that requires a creative sample, you will be able to submit one in the Application Portal after submitting your Common Application with Emerson Supplement, or Emerson Application, and application fee payment.*
+If you are applying to a program that requires a creative sample, or you would like to submit an optional creative sample, you will be able to submit one in the Admission Portal after submitting your Common Application with Emerson Supplement, or Emerson Application, and application fee payment.*

 Submitting Your Application